airbytehq/airbyte/docs/tutorials/building-a-new-connector.md

 91c00dbe-0fac-4499-8de0-4314a09ac339,1608675308000,"{""date"":""2020-12-21"",""stock_ticker"":""TSLA"",""price"":649.86}"
 ```

 Congratulations!
 We've successfully written a fully functioning Airbyte connector.
 You're an Airbyte contributor now ;)

-The sections below contain optional information on how to extend the functionality of the connector.
-Read on for more information.
+Armed with the knowledge you gained in this guide, here are some places you can go from here:
+1. Implement Incremental Sync for your connector (described in the sections below)
+2. Implement another connector using the language specific helpers listed below
+3. While not required, we love contributions! if you end up creating a new connector, we're here to help you make it available to everyone using Airybte.
+Remember that you're never expected to maintain a connector by yourself if you merge it to Airbyte -- we're committed to supporting connectors if you can't do it yourself.

 ## Optional additions
 This section is not yet complete and will be completed in a couple of days.
 Please reach out to us on [Slack](slack.airbyte.io) or [Github](github.com/airbytehq/airbyte) if you need the information promised by these sections immediately.